munkycool/munkycool/README.md

 - Pronouns: She/They
 - Deadname for those who still don't know: Bridger
 - Contact: Email me, the link should be on the side of the page.
-Also, shameless plug for Tutanota. *(Their not paying me, I'm just a fan)*
+Also, shameless plug for Tutanota. *(They're not paying me, I'm just a fan)*

 # Working on / Learning